Skip to main content

 3. Too much reliance on manual processes

-Traditional petty cash management heavily depends on paperwork, requiring receipts and bills to support expenses.
+Traditional cash management heavily depends on paperwork, requiring receipts and bills to support expenses.

 Manual processes, such as journal entries in general ledgers, are common but susceptible to errors and fraud.